-This 2017 remuneration disclosure provides detailed information on ING's remuneration policy and practices for Identified Staff, including the Executive Committee.
+This 2018 remuneration disclosure provides detailed information on ING's remuneration policy and practices for Identified Staff, including the Executive Committee.
 In addition, it confirms ING's compliance with the applicable regulations on remuneration in the financial services sector.

-This information is based on policies and processes applicable in 2017 and relates to performance year 2017.
+This information is based on policies and processes applicable in 2018 and relates to the performance of year 2018.

-This report should be read in conjunction with the ING Luxembourg Annual Report 2017.
+This report should be read in conjunction with the ING Luxembourg Annual Report 2018.